randiego/partforge/README.md

 ## Key Features

-* The main types of objects in PartForge are parts and procedures.
+* The main types of objects in PartForge are Parts and Procedures.
 Roughly, the difference is: Parts have serial numbers and Procedures have dispositions (Pass, Fail, ...).

 * Each Part (aka Assembly) has its own type of input form to capture structured information (input fields).